David Olusoga: Early life and education

-David Olusoga was born in Lagos, Nigeria, to a Nigerian father and British mother.
+David Olusoga was born in 1970 in Lagos, Nigeria, the second child to a Nigerian father and British mother.
 At five years old, Olusoga migrated to the UK with his mother and grew up in Gateshead, Tyne and Wear.
 He was one of a very few non-white people living on a council estate.
-By the time he was 14, the National Front had allegedly attacked his house on more than one occasion, requiring police protection for him and his family.
-They were allegedly eventually forced to leave as a result of the racism.
+By the time he was 14, the National Front had attacked his house on more than one occasion, requiring police protection for him and his family.
+They were eventually forced to leave as a result of the racism.
 He later attended the University of Liverpool to study the history of slavery, and in 1994, graduated with a BA (Hons) History degree, followed by a postgraduate course in broadcast journalism at Leeds Trinity University.

 Career and recognition

 Olusoga began his television career as a researcher on the 1999 BBC series Western Front.
 He became a producer of history programmes after university, working from 2005 on programmes such as Namibia: Genocide and the Second Reich, The Lost Pictures of Eugene Smith and Abraham Lincoln: Saint or Sinner?.

-Subsequently he became a television presenter, beginning in 2014 with The World's War: Forgotten Soldiers of Empire, about the Indian, African and Asian troops who fought in the First World War, followed by other documentaries and appearances on BBC One television's The One Show.
-In 2015 it was announced that he would co-present Civilisations, a sequel to Kenneth Clark's 1969 television documentary series Civilisation, alongside the historians Mary Beard and Simon Schama.
-His most recent TV series include Black and British: A Forgotten History, The World's War, A House Through Time and the BAFTA award-winning Britain’s Forgotten Slave Owners.
+Subsequently, he became a television presenter, beginning in 2014 with The World's War: Forgotten Soldiers of Empire, about the Indian, African and Asian troops who fought in the First World War, followed by other documentaries and appearances on BBC One television's The One Show.
+In 2015, it was announced that he would co-present Civilisations, a sequel to Lord Clark's 1969 television documentary series Civilisation, alongside the historians Mary Beard and Simon Schama.
+His most recent TV series include Black and British: A Forgotten History, The World's War, A House Through Time and the BAFTA award-winning Britain's Forgotten Slave Owners.

-Olusoga has written stand-alone history books as well as those accompanying his television series.
+Olusoga has written stand-alone history books, as well as those accompanying his television series.
 He is the author of the 2016 book Black and British: A Forgotten History, which was awarded both the Longman–History Today Trustees Award 2017 and the PEN Hessell-Tiltman Prize 2017.
 His other books include The World’s War, which won First World War Book of the Year in 2015, The Kaiser’s Holocaust: Germany’s Forgotten Genocide and the Colonial Roots of Nazism (2011) which he co-authored with Casper Erichsen, and Civilisations (2018).
 He contributed to the Oxford Companion to Black British History, and has written for The Guardian, The Observer, New Statesman and BBC History magazine; since June 2018 he has been a member of the board of the Scott Trust, which publishes The Guardian.

 Olusoga was included in the 2019 and 2020 editions of the Powerlist, a ranking of the 100 most influential Black Britons, and in the 2021 edition he made the Top 10 most influential, ranking eighth.